Flax Seed Oil or Hemp Seed Oil - What's The Difference?

-Hemp seed oil has been dubbed, “Nature’s most perfectly balanced oil”, due to the fact that it contains the perfectly balanced 3:1 ratio of both the required essential fatty acids (EFAs) for long term human consumption.
+Hemp seed oil has been dubbed, “Nature’s most perfectly balanced oil”, since it contains the perfectly balanced 3:1 ratio of both the required essential fatty acids (EFAs) for long term human consumption.
 Omega 6 -Linoleic Acid (LA) : Omega 3 – Linolenic Acid (LNA).
-Hemp oil is also an excellent source of the LA derivative super-polyunsaturated Gamma Linolenic Acid (GLA) at 2.5-3% of volume.
+Hemp seed oil is also an excellent source of the LA derivative super-polyunsaturated Gamma Linolenic Acid (GLA) at 2.5-3% of volume.

 Hemp Seed Oil

-- Hemp oil is considered one of the world’s healthiest oils.
+- Is considered one of the world’s healthiest oils.

-- Hemp oil is naturally rich in omega-3 (including omega-3 SDA, which is a more potent form of the fatty acid).
+- Is naturally rich in omega-3 (including omega-3 SDA, which is a more potent form of the fatty acid).

-- Hemp oil has one of the lowest amounts of saturated fat and the highest contents of polyunsaturated fat amongst all the culinary oils.
+- Has one of the lowest amounts of saturated fat and the highest contents of polyunsaturated fat amongst all the culinary oils.

-- The final point for hemp oil in this hemp oil vs flaxseed oil contest, it contains an ideal ratio of omega-6 to omega-3 (a balance of omegas is important to maintain optimum health; an imbalance can lead to diseases including diabetes).
+- Contains an ideal ratio of omega-6 to omega-3 (a balance of omegas is important to maintain optimum health)

-- While flaxseed oil contains a higher level of omega-3 than hemp oil, it does not have the ideal ratio of omega-6 to omega-3.
-Not a good start for it in this hemp oil vs flaxseed oil contest.
+- Contains a higher level of omega-3 than hemp oil but does not have an ideal ratio of omega-6 to omega-3.

-- The omega-3 in flaxseed oil is exclusively ALA (the short-chain fatty acids) and does not contain any SDA, the more potent form of omega-3 found in hemp oil.
+- The omega-3 in flax seed oil is exclusively ALA (the short-chain fatty acids) and does not contain any SDA, the more potent form of omega-3 found in hemp seed oil.

 |Nutritional value per 100g||Hemp Seed Oil||Flaxseed Oil|